arjangch/grails-project-helper/example3/README.md

 # Create REST API
 There are many ways of doing this.
-This is how i do it.
+This is how I do it.